GST for Flats/Apartments

 Key Takeaways

-• Affordable housing attracts 1% GST, while other housing attracts 5% GST.
+• Eligible affordable housing attracts 1% GST without ITC, while other under-construction housing attracts 5% without ITC.

 What is GST for Flats & Apartments?

 GST for flats and apartments is the indirect tax levied on the construction service component of a residential property sale.
-Under the Goods and Services Tax framework, the application of GST is confined only to the situations where a flat will be sold before completion, i.e. before an Occupancy Certificate or Completion Certificate is issued.
+Under the Goods and Services Tax framework, GST applies only when a flat is sold before completion, that is before an Occupancy Certificate or Completion Certificate is issued.
 When this occurs, the transaction is considered a supply of services (construction) rather than a sale of immovable property.

 However, GST for apartments does not apply to ready-to-move or resale properties as these are not subject to services under the GST law.
 By clearly relating tax applicability to construction status, GST facilitates better differentiation by the buyers to make a distinction between taxable and non-taxable property transactions.